NCAR/climate-primer-water/doc/gcms.rst

-and water resources, transportation, human health and welfare, human social systems, and biological diversity; and analyzes current trends in global change, both human-induced and natural, and projects major trends for the subsequent 25 to 100 years.”` More specifically (with overlap with the IPCC), the main goals of the National Climate Assessment
+and water resources, transportation, human health and welfare, human social systems, and biological diversity; and analyzes current trends in global change, both human-induced and natural, and projects major trends for the subsequent 25 to 100 years.”
+More specifically (with overlap with the IPCC), the main goals of the National Climate Assessment
 include:

--  Inform policy guidance and resource management decision-making by providing :mark:`policy-neutral and policy-relevant information accessible and actionable.`
+-  Inform policy guidance and resource management decision-making by providing policy-neutral and policy-relevant information accessible and actionable.

 -  Enhance Public Awareness and Understanding about the causes, impacts, and potential solutions to climate change, aiming to make the